spryker/spryker-docs/docs/dg/dev/architecture/coding-conventions.md

 Understanding the development scenarios in which Spryker Commerce Operating System (SCOS) can be utilized is crucial for maximizing its potential.
 We have outlined specific behaviors and guidelines tailored to different use-cases:

 - **Project Development**: If you are developing a project, you will need to adhere to specific project development guidelines to ensure smooth integration.
-- **Boilerplate and Accelerator Contribution**: Contributing to boilerplates or accelerators requires additional considerations.
+- **Module Development**: Contributing 3rd-party reusable modules, boilerplates or accelerators requires additional considerations.
 We provide guidelines specific to this use-case to streamline your contributions.
+These guidelines are stricter than `Project Development`, as such functionalities should be re-usable on multiple projects in different contexts.
-- **Module Contribution**: For those contributing to Spryker modules, there are specialized rules to follow within the module folders.
-This ensures consistency and compatibility across SCOS.
+- **Core Module Development**: For those contributing to Spryker modules, there are specialised rules to follow within the module folders.
+This ensures consistency and compatibility across product lines based on SCOS Framework.
+These requirements are the strictest in order to be re-usable on multiple projects in different business verticals (B2C, B2B, Marketplace, Unified Commerce, etc.), and ensure stability of module API used by Spryker development ecosystem and community.

 ## Directive Classification
 Throughout this documentation, you will encounter two types of directives: